Ortlund-Laboratory/DMS_EndoS2_CU43_CM49/README.md

 ## Example Workflow

-Using selection for CM49 weaker binders as an example, input files and scripts for the calculation and presentation of binding scores are provided in XXXX.
+Using selection for CM49 weaker binders as an example, input files and scripts for the calculation and presentation of binding scores are provided in [Example_Workflow](https://github.com/Ortlund-Laboratory/DMS_EndoS_CU43_CM49/tree/main/Example_Workflow).